Multiple activities tax credits.

 ) produced in this state.
 In order to maintain the integrity of this taxing system, to eliminate the possibility of discrimination between taxpayers, and to provide equal and uniform treatment of persons engaged in extracting, manufacturing, and/or selling activities regardless of where performed, a statutory system of internal and external tax credits was adopted, effective August 12, 1987.
 This tax credits system replaces the multiple activities exemption which, formerly, assured that the gross receipts tax would be paid only once by persons engaged in more than one taxable activity in this state in connection with the same end products.
 Unlike the multiple activities exemption which only prevented multiple taxation from within this state, the credits of the new system apply for gross receipts taxes paid to other taxing jurisdictions outside this state as well.

 (2) Definitions.
-For purposes of this section the following terms will apply.
+For purposes of this rule the following terms will apply.

 (a) "Credits" means the multiple activities tax credit(s) authorized under this statutory system also referred to as MATC.